 Firstly, you need to congratulate yourself you’ve come this far because this way you’re already moving towards change and dealing with all of this.
 Well done!

+Secondly, you should take notes of your most important conclusions so you won’t forget them.
 And of course, now that you have these 4 pointers, you can continue to be mindful of it all.
-And you can follow your progress, too.
+And follow your progress, too.

+Also, write down HOW YOU FEEL about the things you’ve learned about yourself and your situation.
+But don’t forget to write down how you feel about all THE OTHERS included in this situation, as well.
 This will help you integrate the cognitive and emotional parts of your findings.
-And that’s crucial in moving past where you are now.
+This is crucial in moving past where you are now.
 Also, it’ll help in resolving any conflicts with others connected to the issue you’ve spotted.

 After you’ve done that go through the next questions: